-Why Use the Inductive Method?
+Why Use the Inductive Process?

-There are some amazing Bible studies written by very wise and knowledgable people.
+There are some amazing Bible studies written by very wise and knowledgeable people.
 However, many of them are simply a reiteration of truth that has been revealed to another person.
 The author is teaching their readers what the Lord has shown them.